gomorpheus/morpheus-cli/README.md

 ## Installation

+Install it using rubygems

+    $ gem install morpheus-cli

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

     gem 'morpheus-cli'